shellytalis/policy-model-tutorial/textAssets.md

 The file `textAssets.js` contains all the text assets for each language of the chosen model (Including but not limited to - the text inside buttons, titles, etc).

 Each model has its own languages.
-To add or remove a language, to change the text of a button or title - you must modify this file - `textAssets.js`.
+To add or remove a language, to change the text of a button or title - you **must** modify this file - `textAssets.js`.

+---

 ### Pay Attention!

 Modifying this file is **mandatory**.
 This file being fully updated is a must for the web component to run at all.

+---

 **How to find the languages available for a model?**

 Go to any browser of your choice (can also use the commandline with the command 'curl') and type - `[serverDomain]/apiInterviewCtrl/${modelId}/start/`.
 Replace the ${modelId} with the Model Id you found before.
-This shall give you a list of all the possible languages for this specific model.
+This shall give you a list of all the possible languages for this specific model. `[serverDomain]` is `https://policymodelsserver.azurewebsites.net/`.

+---

 ### After finding the languages of the model ...

 In order to **add a Language** you must write the following -